In this post, I’ve curated 100 fun and productive things to do when bored: Positive boredom busters to fight off boredom in your life forever!

 Boredom busters can be hobbies, goals, projects, and even productive chores.

-Fun and Productive Things to do When Bored
+100 Boredom Busters!
+Fun and Productive Things to Do When Bored

 Ok.
-Now that I’ve laid a little groundwork for you and you understand how I have become a self-proclaimed boredom-busting superhero- let’s get to the nitty-gritty.
+Now that I’ve laid some groundwork for you and you understand how I have become a self-proclaimed boredom-busting superhero- let’s get to the nitty-gritty.

 1. Tidy Up.